Bahá’í Community of Boise Idaho USA Official

 What is religion?

 Religion is the teachings from God as given to us through one of the Manifestations of God.
 If you look at the evolving Wikipedia article on religion, it basically suggests that anything that people come up with is a religious belief.
 This is unhelpful and confusing to people.
 The sad fact is that the pure teachings of the Manifestations of God, like old clothing, eventually get worn out by humanity which injects its own ideas and eventually the original teachings are hard to find.
-In due time, the guidance is renewed, not by a human reformer, but by a new Manifestation of God.
+In due time, the guidance is renewed, not by a human reformer (although well meaning people try), but by a new Manifestation of God.
 Baha'u'llah is the latest One and brings the timely guidance that the world needs today.
 He explains that there is One Cause of God, eternally in the past, eternal in the future.
 Religions, as we call them, are as chapters in one great book of God.
+Shouldn't we read the latest chapter of the book?

-Why should I follow a religion when religion seems to cause so much war, hate or disunity
+Why should I follow a religion when religion seems to cause so much war, hate and disunity?

 Do you seriously think people will achieve peace?

 Yes.
+It is God's will for us.
 We are on the path towards it but it will take all of us.
+It will grow slowly rather than spectacularly appear all of a sudden.
 First we must establish justice universally and not just for the lucky few.
-The rest will follow.
-The real question is: will I, personally, spend my limited time on earth working for justice, equity, equality, unity and peace, or will I preoccupy myself with selfish undertakings?
+True justice is based on recognition that all humans are created equal.
+It requires education for all; alleviation of poverty; abandonment of deeply rooted prejudices.
+The rest will follow from universal justice.
+The real question we can all ask is: will I, personally, spend my limited time on earth working for justice, equity, equality, unity and peace, or will I preoccupy myself with selfish undertakings?
+We have good reason to have hope and to strive for the betterment of the world.

-Why I should I look at the Bahá’í Faith when I have already accepted Jesus Christ and he said no-one comes to the Father except through me?
+Why should I look at the Bahá’í Faith when I have already accepted Jesus Christ and he said no-one comes to the Father except through me (Jesus)?

 What can we do to overcome racism?

 A very long conversation made short: we need to start by recognizing the oneness of humanity.
 All are created by God as equals no matter the color, physical characteristics, gender, place of birth, lineage, social status, wealth, etc. We must eliminate any prejudices within ourselves.
 We must keep the oneness of humanity in mind with every thing we do, every word we say, every decision we make.
+Act with justice.
+Be fair.
+Be the promoters and well-wishers of people who are different.
 This is just a start, but a good one.
-Lots more beyond this.
+Another is to be real friends with people who do not look like you.
+Lots more actions beyond these.

 How do we bring the full equality of women and men into reality?

 Another very long conversation made short: we need first to recognize that women and men are, and always have been, equal in the sight of God.
 We must teach our children this at an early age.
-Within the family, the children should see this truth in action, that one parent is not domineering another, that all voices are heard fairly, that no-one is treated inferior.
+Within the family, the children should see this truth in action, that one parent is not domineering another, that all voices are heard fairly, that no-one is treated as inferior, and most certainly that violence has no place.
 What we learn in the family setting carries over to other settings, eventually to the workplace and to world affairs.
+Behaving this way in the home should be mirrored outside the home.
+We can't live a lie but must act coherently with our beliefs.
 This is a start.

 How can I become a Bahá’í?

 Becoming a Bahá’í is a personal decision between you and God.
 When the intellect is satisfied and the heart is moved, becoming a Bahá’í is simple.
 There is no ritual.
-You can just say you want to be Bahá’í, that you understand at least somewhat Who is Baha'u'llah, that He has brought guidance and laws for how we should live coherent lives, etc. By becoming a Bahá’í you are joining a community of people working towards making the world a far better place and wish to work with all these conscientious souls.
-The efforts of one person is a like adding a drop.
-Millions of Bahá’ís working together in every part of the world adds these drops into streams, and rivers.
-These are amplified by Baha'u'llah to become much more than what we bring individually.
+You can just say you want to be Bahá’í, that you understand at least somewhat Who is Baha'u'llah, that He has brought guidance and laws for how we should live coherent lives, etc. By becoming a Bahá’í you are joining a worldwide community of people working towards making the world a far better place and it is a privilege to work with all these conscientious souls.
+The efforts of one person is like adding a drop.
+Millions of Bahá’ís working together in every part of the world combine drops into streams, and rivers.
+These are amplified by Bahá'u'lláh to become much more than what we bring individually.
 We would all love to have you join us.
+In Boise to become a Bahá’í, simply contact us.
+Elsewhere in USA become a Bahá’í.
+Elsewhere in the world, go to the national website for your country or to the International Bahá’í website on the resources page.

 Here's some more questions organized thematically: